abdullahiftikhar0/LucidLab/docs/03-api-structure.md

-# EduAR — API Structure & Endpoints
+# LucidLab — API Structure & Endpoints

 > This document defines all API interactions between the Designer/Player clients and the Firebase backend + AI Assistant service.